pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119] when they appear in ALL CAPS.
 These words may also appear in this document in lowercase as plain English words, absent their normative meanings.
 Here is a list of acronyms and abbreviations used in this document:

 * CRUD: Create, Read, Update, Delete
+* ERC: External Resource Creator
+* IaaS: Infrastructure as a Service
+* IDaaS: Identity as a Service
+* IdM: Identity Manager
+* JIT: Just In Time
 * RC: Resource Creator
 * RU: Resource Updater
 * RM: Resource Manager
 * RS: Resource Subscriber
 * RO: Resource Object
 * RA: Resource Attribute
-* ERC: External Resource Creator
-* IaaS: Infrastructure as a Service
-* JIT: Just In Time
-* PaaS: Platform as a Service
 * SaaS: Software as a Service
-* IDaaS: Identity as a Service
-* IdM: Identity Manager
 * SAML: Security Assertion Markup Language
 * SCIM: System for Cross-domain Identity Management
+* SET: Security Event Token
 * SSO: Single Sign-On